entropic-dev/boltzmann/docs/content/reference/02-handlers.md

 _Added in 0.0.0._ **Requires the [`--postgres`] feature.**

 A lazily-acquired [`Promise`] for a postgres [`Client`].
-Once acquired the same postgres connection will be re-used on every subsequent access from a given `Context` object.
+Once acquired the same postgres connection is re-used on every subsequent access from a given `Context` object.

-When accessed from a handler responsible for [unsafe HTTP methods], the connection will automatically run as part of a transaction.
+When accessed from a handler responsible for [unsafe HTTP methods], the connection automatically runs as part of a transaction.
 For more, read the ["persisting data" chapter].

 **Example use:**